dhruvvarshney20/learning-git/README.md

 # learning-git
-this is the repo to learn git-github
+this is the repo to learn git-github.